The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part I: Dry Cases -- The fellowship of the GCMs: Introduction

 With the commissioning of next-generation telescopes and instruments, the astronomical community is for the first time in the process of detecting and characterizing the chemical composition of the atmospheres of rocky exoplanets receiving a moderate instellation \citep{Greene:2016,Morley2017,Wunderlich2019,gillon2020trappist1,Turbet:2020trappist1review}.
 Specifically, observations of the TRAPPIST-1 planets \citep{Gillon2017} with the James Webb Space Telescope (JWST) are likely to be our first real opportunity to characterize the surface and atmosphere of planets with a similar mass, radius and bolometric irradiation to Earth but orbiting other stars than the Sun \citep{Morley2017,Lustig_Yaeger2019,Fauchez:2019,Wunderlich2019,Wunderlich2020,gillon2020trappist1,Turbet:2020trappist1review}.

 Preparing for these observations with sophisticated numerical climate models has recently become an active topic of research aimed at optimising the scientific return from observational campaigns (see \citealt{Fauchez2021_THAI_workshop} and references therein).
 Firstly, model predictions guide observation proposals, and secondly they are used to help in the analysis and interpretation of the data.
-However, little work has been done so far \citep[e.g.][]{Yang2019} to identify sources of uncertainty between atmospheric models employed in the exoplanet community, and how this may affect the feasibility as well as the interpretation of observations of exoplanet atmospheres.
+However, little work has been done so far to identify sources of uncertainty between atmospheric models employed in the exoplanet community, and how this may affect the feasibility as well as the interpretation of observations of exoplanet atmospheres.
+To this end, global climate model intercomparisons projects, which have been pioneered and successfully used to study the past, present and future evolution of the Earth's climate \citep[e.g.][]{Eyring16}, have also been used more recently in the context of exoplanets \citep[e.g.][]{Yang2019}.

 The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI) project \citep{Fauchez2020THAI} brings together four state-of-the-art 3D Global Climate Models to simulate the climate and observability with JWST of TRAPPIST-1e under various atmospheric composition scenarios.
 TRAPPIST-1e is to date the best potentially habitable exoplanet target we have \citep{Wolf2017,Turbet:2018aa,Fauchez:2019,Sergeev2020}.
 As of September 2021, 4 transit observations of TRAPPIST-1e are already planned in the first observation cycle of JWST using the NIRSpec instrument (GTO Program 1331, PI: Nikole Lewis).